Currency strength index: Currency strength based trading indicators

 The basic idea behind indicators is "to buy strong currency and to sell weak currency".

 It is X/Y currency pair is an uptrend, you are able to determine whether this happens due to X's strength or Y's weakness.

-With indicators of this kind one is able to choose the most valuable pair to trade; see the reactions of each currency on moves in correlated instruments (for example CAD/OIL or AUD/GOLD); look for a strong trend in one currency, and observe most of the forex market in one chart.
+Currency strength indicators enable to choose the most valuable pair to trade; see the reactions of each currency on moves in correlated instruments (for example CAD/OIL or AUD/GOLD); look for a strong trend in one currency, and include multiple currencies into a chart.

 A good indicator of the money flow of the market should be the sum of all the graphs, by groups (example: forex, raw materials, companies ... and the sum of altogether) to know if the market is growing or decreasing.

 Examples

 Typical examples of indicators based on currency strength are relative currency strength and percentage currency strength.
 Their combination is called the "Forex Flow indicator" because one is able to see the whole currency flow across the forex market.